A financial plan is much more than retirement savings, says Ting Pan, Investment Advisor at Servus Wealth Strategies and Credential Securities.

 “More than half of people don’t have financial plans to back up their retirement plans,” Ting says.
-“Most people know they need an RRSP for retirement, but they don’t understand the need for emergency savings – so if something happens, like a medical emergency, they don't resort to cashing out their RRSPs and paying higher taxes for doing so.”
-If you have a financial plan set up at the beginning, one that allows you to allocate some of those savings to risk management, when the unexpected hits you won’t be putting your retirement savings at risk.
+“Most people know they need an RRSP for retirement, but they don’t understand the need for emergency savings.
+If something happens, like a medical emergency, they don't resort to cashing out their RRSPs and paying higher taxes for doing so.”
+If you have a financial plan that allows you to allocate some of those savings to risk management, you won’t be putting your retirement savings at risk when the unexpected hits.

-Having backups for your retirement plan is something Ting says she discusses with her members on a regular basis.
-“Investment product recommendations are based on the client’s holistic plan and specific investment goals – the time horizon, risk objective and their unique situation,” she says.
+Having backups for your retirement plan is something Ting discusses with her members on a regular basis.
+“Investment product recommendations are based on the member’s holistic plan and specific investment goals — the time horizon, risk objective and their unique situation,” she says.

 Choosing the right vehicle

-Mutual funds**, giving you access to professionally managed portfolios of equities**, bonds** and other securities, may be suitable if you want to grow your money with a higher return than GICs, over a longer period of time (three years and above).
+Mutual funds**, give you access to professionally managed portfolios of equities**, bonds** and other securities and may be suitable if you want to grow your money with a higher return than GICs, over a longer period (three years and above).

-“Millennials are early in their life stage,” Ting says.
+Life stage is an important factor in financial planning.
+For those in an earlier life stage, things like solid budget planning and debt management are key.
 “They get married, have children, they buy a house.
 This is the stage where they set their financial habits.
-They are not thinking too much about retirement here.
-They typically need a solid budgeting plan to help manage debt.”
+They are not thinking too much about retirement here.”
+Ting says.

 Your plan should be all inclusive